HarshSatapute07/Sales-Pizza/README.md

 2. Building a Relational Model

--A relational database model was created to structure the data efficiently.
+- A relational database model was created to structure the data efficiently.

 - Core tables include: